 New Formation Opportunities For Adults

-The Ignatian Adventure: Experiencing the Spiritual Exercises of Saint Ignatius of Loyola in Daily Life, by Fr.
-Kevin O’Brien.
-(Beginning in October)
+often-needed accountability.
+The primary book we’ll be using as a guide is The Ignatian Adventure: Experiencing the Spiritual Exercises of Saint Ignatius of Loyola in Daily Life, by Fr.

 Discernment of Spirits: An Ignation Guide for Everyday Living, Fr.
 Timothy Gallagher (Advent)

 Welcome to Sunday, by Christopher Webber (Lent, 2023)